Basic Types

 }

-Therefore, if a Modulus is cloned, this only allocates another pointer to the underlying object, making it efficient to store a Z and a Modulus together.
+Therefore, cloning a Modulus only creates another pointer to the underlying object, making it efficient to store a Z and a Modulus together.

 All reasonable type conversions are possible, e.g. we can define a Q from a Z.